-They will prefer to stay in a place where there is a yard that they can run around in, but with some training they could adjust to living in an apartment.
+They will prefer to stay in a place where there is a yard that they can run around in, but with some training, they could adjust to living in an apartment.

 Some of them can even be passed down genetically, and that is why talking to the breeder before buying a puppy is so important.

-Prior to handing over your cash, you must ask the breeder if the parents have been checked by a vet.
+Before handing over your cash, you must ask the breeder if the parents have been checked by a vet.

 You should then be provided with evidence of this, and it will then reduce the chances of them developing certain conditions.